Structure preserving schemes for Fokker-Planck equations of irreversible processes: Abstract

 \section{Abstract}

-In this paper, we introduce second order and fourth order space discretization via finite difference implementation of the finite element method for solving Fokker-Planck equations associated with irreversible processes.
-The proposed schemes are first order in time and second order and fourth order in space.
-Under mild mesh conditions and time step constraints for smooth solutions, the schemes are proved to be monotone, thus are positivity-preserving and energy dissipative.
+In this paper, we construct structure preserving schemes for solving Fokker-Planck equations associated with irreversible processes.
+The proposed method is first order in time.
+We consider two structure-preserving spatial discretizations, which are second order and fourth order accurate finite difference schemes.
+They are derived via finite difference implementation of the classical $Q^k$ ($k=1,2$) finite element methods on uniform meshes.
+Under mild mesh conditions and practical time step constraints, the schemes are proved monotone, thus are positivity-preserving and energy dissipative.
 In particular, our scheme is suitable for capturing steady state solutions in large final time simulations. \\ \\ \textbf{Key words}.
 Fokker-Planck equation, finite difference, monotonicity, positivity, energy dissipation, high-order accuracy \\ \textbf{AMS subject classifications}.
 65M06, 65M12, 65M60